 Barefoot, in the end, was never about being informal—it was about being grounded.

-And that is exactly how she designs.
+And that is exactly how I design.

 Years of training as a ballerina taught me that what looks effortless is anything but.
 Behind every performance are hours of discipline, practice, and care.
 Floral design works much the same way—and it’s a process I genuinely love.